-People often resort to the safer passive-aggressive anger because displaying aggressive anger can be risky and is likely to trigger retaliatory anger.
+People often resort to safer passive-aggressive anger because displaying aggressive anger can be risky and is likely to trigger retaliatory anger.

-Passive-aggressive anger is showing anger in indirect ways such as sarcasm, backhanded compliments, deliberate forgetting, procrastinating, etc.
+Passive-aggressive anger is showing anger in indirect ways, such as sarcasm, backhanded compliments, deliberate forgetting, procrastinating, etc.

 Assertive anger is a healthy and mature way of expressing anger, like responsive anger.
 The person experiences anger and then thinks about how to express it most appropriately.

 Assertive anger is all about getting your rights back without violating the rights of others.
 You express how the other person’s behavior affected you, seek to clarify things, and aim to reach a mutually acceptable resolution.

 Anger always has an object.
 It’s always directed at someone or something.
 Outward anger is anger directed at an external agent.
 The external agent could be a person, situation, life, government, economy, the universe, etc.

 We can also be mad at ourselves- anger directed inward.
 Inward anger is usually the result of us not meeting our own or others’ expectations.
 Inward anger can lead to low self-esteem, self-hate, and depression.